St Mary's Catholic Primary School is a one-form entry Catholic Primary School situated in Brierley Hill, close to the Merry Hill Shopping Centre.

 We are an inclusive school and we welcome pupils from many faiths and cultures.
 Our Catholic percentage is currently 52%.

-At St. Mary's we are called together to love, learn and care with Jesus.
-Love Jesus, ourselves and each other.
-Learn to achieve our best in everything we do.
+At St. Mary's, we are called together to Love, Learn and care like Jesus- for ourselves and each other- always trusting in Him.

-The children understand this to mean that we "Learn from Jesus, love like Jesus and believe in Jesus."
+The children understand this to mean that we "Learn from Jesus, Love like Jesus and trust in Jesus."

 The Aims of our School